hastamax/Arg/README.md

 The proposed techniques to extract water information are the model in the directory Models:  fa33 (for additional information about the technique we could contact Massimiliano Gargiulo).

-You have to use the `SAR2Water.py` code to train the CNN  and `TestWater.py` `Funz_Water.py` to test the models that you can already find in the Models folder or the models that you will create.
+You have to use the `SAR2WaterMonitoring.py` code to train the CNN  and `TestWater.py` `Funz_Water.py` to test the models that you can already find in the Models folder or the models that you will create.

-To start the training or the test you have to write the following string in the command line:
+To start the training you have to write the following string in the command line

+python SAR2WaterMask.py --model_folder /home2/mass.gargiulo/Albufera/ --model_name ffff --data_folder /home2/mass.gargiulo/Albufera/Dataset2/ --rate 0.005 --num_epochs 25 --patch_size 17 --filter_size_I 3 --filter_size_II 3 --filter_size_III 3

+or for the test :

 python TestWater.py --model_folder /Albufera/Models/ --model_name fa33 --data_folder --output_folder /Albufera/Output/ --thresholding 0